• Skip to primary navigation

 Cool and chop rehydrated sun-dried tomatoes and set aside.

-• In your iron skillet (oven proof pan or Dutch oven) add your olive oil, onions and garlic and fry until aromatic and softened and starting to caramelize.
+• In your iron skillet (oven proof pan or Dutch oven) add your olive oil, onions and fry until aromatic and softened and starting to caramelize.
 Add salt, pepper, paprika and Italian seasoning to your chicken on both sides and add to the hot skillet.
-Sear the chicken gently on each sides just to make golden brown. (about 2 minutes)
+Sear the chicken gently on each sides just to make golden brown. (about 2 minutes).
+Add minced garlic to the pan.

 • Add chopped rehydrated sun-dried tomatoes to the chicken.
 Then, add white wine and residual soaking water from your sun-dried tomatoes to deglaze the pan.
 (If you forgot to reserve the liquid from your sun-dried tomatoes, don't sweat it.
 You can either add another ⅓ cup white wine or water to the pan so it equals ⅔ cup of liquid.)
 Sprinkle your chicken with crumbled feta cheese and bake for about 10-12 minutes just until the chicken is no longer pink and the juices run clear and the feta cheese is nice and melty.